Biplo12/astar-path-finder/README.md

 ### Responsive Design (TODO)

 The Path Finder script is designed with responsiveness in mind to ensure a great user experience across different devices and screen sizes.
 The layout and functionality of the web application will adapt to fit various resolutions, including desktops, tablets, and mobile devices.

-### Placing Start and End Points (TODO)

-In addition to drawing walls on the grid, users can now manually place the start and end points by following these steps:

-1. Click on a cell in the grid to set it as the start point.
-The cell will turn yellow.
-2. Click on another cell to set it as the end point.